Mission & Vision

 AEO members have helped more than two million entrepreneurs create jobs for themselves and their communities.

-AEO has secured more than $300 million federal dollars for microbusiness industry participants since 2001 through its advocacy efforts.
+AEO has secured more than $1B+ federal dollars for microbusiness industry participants since 2001 through policy advocacy efforts.

-Through AEO managed programs, member organizations have received nearly $20 million dollars of private funding to improve and expand vital programs and services to underserved entrepreneurs and communities.
-Entrepreneurs have received $1.4 million dollars in technology and equity awards.
+Through AEO-managed programs, member organizations have received $20 million in private funding to improve/expand vital programs and services to underserved entrepreneurs and distressed communities.

 For more than two decades, AEO and its member and partners have provided training and financing to enable more than two million entrepreneurs to contribute to economic growth as they support themselves, their families and their communities.
 Supporting AEO enables us to deepen and extend the impact of our members and the entrepreneurs they serve.
 Contact us to discuss the opportunities you and AEO can generate together, or give online today.